Ras al-Ayn camps

-Ra's al-'Ayn camps (also Ras ul-Ain camps) were desert death camps near the city of Ras al-Ayn, where many Armenians were deported and slaughtered during the Armenian genocide.
+The Ras al-Ayn camps (also Ras ul-Ain camps) were desert death camps near the city of Ras al-Ayn in northeastern Syria, where many Armenians were deported and slaughtered during the Armenian genocide.
 The site became "synonymous with Armenian suffering".

 History

 Ras al-Ayn became a major collecting place for deported Armenians from Anatolia.
 By September 1915, groups of refugees (usually made up of women and children) began to arrive after the exhausting journey.
-In April 1916 the German consul reported "again massacre at Ras ul Ain": "300 to 500 deportees are taken out of the concentration camp each day and butchered at a distance of 10 km. from Ras ul Ain" In the summer of 1916 new rounds of massacres were improvised by the Turkish government in the areas of Deir ez-Zor, Rakka and Ras ul-Ain..
+In April 1916 the German consul reported "again massacre at Ras ul Ain": "300 to 500 deportees are taken out of the concentration camp each day and butchered at a distance of 10 km. from Ras ul Ain" In the summer of 1916 new rounds of massacres were improvised by the Turkish government in the areas of Deir ez-Zor, Rakka and Ras ul-Ain.
 In 1916, over 80,000 of Armenians were slaughtered in Ras al-Ayn.
 According to reports, in one day alone 300-400 women arrived to the camps completely naked and were plundered by Chechens and gendarmerie: "All the bodies, without exception, were entirely naked and the wounds that had been inflicted showed that the victims had been killed, after having been subjected to unspeakable brutalities".
 The local kaimakam (governor) ordered the massacre of deported Armenians.
 Daurri (Diirri) Bey, son of the Turkish Bey of Aleppo Defterdar Djemal, was the official High Executioner of Armenians at Ras-el-Ain: "this brute, after robbing them of their jewelry chose the youngest girls of good families and kept them for a harem".